Tidal Deformability of Neutron Stars in Scalar-Tensor Theories of Gravity: Neutron Stars in scalar-tensor Theory

 The Jordan frame is the physical frame, but the field equations are typically expressed in the Einstein frame, where the metric and scalar decouple.
 A conformal transformation relates the two frames:

 Using this transformation, the action can be re-written in a way that resembles the Einstein-Hilbert action:

-where all quantities are related to the Einstein metric $g_{\munu}$. $R$ is the scalar curvature, $G_{*}$ is the bare gravitational coupling constant which is set to 1, along with $c$, from here on.
-This paper will focus on the $\lambda(\phi)=0$ case.
+where all quantities are related to the Einstein metric $g_{\munu}$. $\varphi$ is the Einstein frame scalar field, $R$ is the scalar curvature, $G_{*}$ is the bare gravitational coupling constant which is set to 1, along with $c$, from here on.
+This paper will focus on the $\lambda(\varphi)=0$ case.